Noemidiaz/WSAA-project/README.md

 - Interact with the app to perform CRUD operations (create, read, update and delete)

-- Hosting/ deploy the app online so others can acces and test it (currently in progress)
+- Hosting/ deploy the app online so others can acces and test it (access and test it: https://noemii.pythonanywhere.com/)

  ## Tool used